dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/technology-regions-overview.md

   - "interoperability [WPF], airspace"
   - "Win32 code [WPF], window regions"
 ms.assetid: b7cc350f-b9e2-48b1-be14-60f3d853222e
+description: Learn about the issues that might influence the presentation and input for your WPF interoperation application.
 ---
 # Technology Regions Overview
 If multiple presentation technologies are used in an application, such as WPF, Win32, or DirectX, they must share the rendering areas within a common top-level window.
 This topic describes issues that might influence the presentation and input for your WPF interoperation application.